FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 - Some object storage implementations offer the ability to lock files from being modified in the future.
 This is especially important when adhering to corporate or government data retention requirements.

 {{ quiz("What is a typical use case for an object storage?", [
-    answer("Long-term storage for backups", true),
+    answer("Long-term storage for backups"),
-    answer("Storage of user-uploaded files (e.g. images)", true), answer("Storage backend for databases.", false), ]) }}
+    answer("Storage of user-uploaded files (e.g. images)"),
+    answer("Storage backend for databases."),
+]) }}

 {{ quiz("How are object storages typically integrated?", [
-    answer("They are mounted as a drive in the operating system.", false), answer("The application typically supports using object storages directly.", true), ]) }}
+    answer("They are mounted as a drive in the operating system."), answer("The application typically supports using object storages directly."), ]) }}

 {{ quiz("What filesystem feature do object storages NOT offer?", [
-    answer("The ability to partially write or read a file.", true), answer("The ability to obtain an exclusive lock for exclusive access.", true), answer("The ability to change access permissions.", false), ]) }}
+    answer("The ability to partially write or read a file."), answer("The ability to obtain an exclusive lock for exclusive access."), answer("The ability to change access permissions."), ]) }}

 ### Cold storage